-- Meet at least ONE of the following: - Whole grains per serving must be ≥ 8 grams - Product includes Food and Drug Administration's (FDA's) whole-grain health claim statement or stamp on its packaging - Whole grain must be listed as the first ingredient on the product label - Must be the appropriate weight for the specific grade groups needed - e.
-Refer to page CM-37-38 Grains Chart (Whole Grain-Rich Ounce Equivalency Requirement [formerly Grains/Breads] - f.
+- Meet at least ONE of the following: - Whole grains per serving must be $\geq 8$ grams - Product includes Food and Drug Administration's (FDA's) whole-grain health claim statement or stamp on its packaging - Whole grain must be listed as the first ingredient on the product label - Must be the appropriate weight for the specific grade groups needed - e.
+Refer to page CM-36-37 Grains Chart (Whole Grain-Rich Ounce Equivalency Requirement [formerly Grains/Breads] - f.
 Grain-Based Desserts - Only 2oz equivalent of creditable grain-based desserts allowed at lunch per school week - g.
 Grains: Breakfast - Offer the daily and weekly servings of grain items at breakfast - 80% of the all the grains offered throughout the course of the week at breakfast must be whole grain-rich.
 (Note: All grains served are included in the 80%)

-- Schools MAY substitute a meat/meat alternate for one or both the grain component. - Meat/meat alternates served at breakfast do not count towards the 80% whole grain-rich rule.
+- Schools MAY substitute meat/meat alternate for grain once daily grains minimum is met - Meat/meat alternates served at breakfast do not count towards the 80% whole grain-rich rule.
 Only the grain products offered throughout the course of the week at breakfast are required to be 80% whole grain-rich. - Formulated grain-fruit products cannot be used to meet grain or fruit components at breakfast - Formulated grain-fruit products consist of grain-type products that have grain as the primary ingredient and grain-fruit-type products that have fruit as the primary ingredient.
-They are heavily fortified, high in solid fats and added sugars (e.g., fortified pastries). - The term formulated grain-fruit products does NOT apply to granola bars or fortified cereals.

-4. Meat/Meat Alternates
+They are heavily fortified, high in solid fats and added sugars (e.g., fortified pastries). - The term formulated grain-fruit products does NOT apply to granola bars or fortified cereals. - 4.
+Meat/Meat Alternates - a.

-- a.
 Although there are no daily or weekly maximums for each grade group, menu planners must not exceed the caloric limits.
 In addition, using lowfat preparation methods and specifying lowfat and low-sodium commercially prepared meat/meat alternates will be helpful in meeting the dietary specifications for fat and sodium. - b.
-Schools MAY substitute one or both grain components at breakfast for a meat/meat alternate. - c.
+To help lower the cost and operational concerns of schools regarding the meal patterns, there is no requirement for meat/meat alternate at breakfast. - c.
 There is a daily 2 oz eq requirement for students in Grades 9-12 at lunch - d.
 There is a daily 1 oz eq requirement for students in Grades K-8 at lunch - e.
 A variety of meat/meat alternate is encouraged - f.
 Foods from the beans/peas (legumes) subgroup may be credited as a vegetable OR a meat alternate, but not as both. - g.
-Tofu and soy yogurt is allowable as a meat alternate (Refer to the Food Buying Guide for item equivalency.)

-5. Fluid Milk
+Tofu and soy yogurt is allowable as a meat alternate (Refer to the Food Buying Guide for item equivalency.) - 5.
+Fluid Milk - a.

-- a.
 Schools must offer at least two varieties of milk to students from the following selection: - Lowfat (1%), unflavored or flavored - Fat-free (skim), unflavored or flavored - Fat-free (skim) or lowfat (1%), lactose-reduced or lactose-free - Unflavored milk must be offered at each meal service - b.
 Smoothies that contain at least 1/4 cup (2 oz) of fluid milk per serving can count toward the milk component.
-If the smoothie contains less than 8 oz of fluid milk, additional fluid milk must be offered to to meet the 8 oz requirement. - Milk used in preparation of menu items other than smoothies does not credit towards the fluid milk requirement - c.
-Milk substitutions do not alter Nutrition Standards (e.g., soy beverages) (see page CM-110-111) - d.
+If the smoothie contains less than 8 oz of fluid milk, additional fluid milk must be offered to to meet the 8 oz requirement. - Milk used in preparation of menu items other than smoothies does not credit towards the fluid milk requirement - Milk substitutions do not alter Nutrition Standards (e.g., soy beverages) (see page CM-109-110) - d.
 The provision for milk substitution beverages for students with dietary limitations has not changed.
-(Refer to milk substitution form on page CM-115.)
+(Refer to milk substitution form on page CM-114.)